RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > Hackeracademy congrats ResetHacker work for making HAVOC a huge success and 3k+ members visited for the HAVOC conference.

 - 11th April 2020
-> Social Media Announcement of HAVOC online Hacking Confrence with help of DESC official, TRA,Hackersacademy and Resethacker .
+> Social Media Announcement of HAVOC online Hacking Conference with help of DESC official, TRA, Hackersacademy and Resethacker.

 > The sponsors for the HAVOC are MALCROVE, Zero Day Initiative, Resilience Cybersecurity, Takdeliver and Trend Micro.

 - 26 January 2019
- ResetHacker start a blog series called Certified Ethical Hacking.
+ ResetHacker launches the Series with index, question and showcases the popular Attack vector, wrote some blog on ResetHacker.

 - 26 January 2019
-> Vikram Launches the ResetHacker to promote Ethical Hacking.
+> Vikram creates a logo and launches RESETHacker on Instagram, started a blog series called Certified Ethical Hacking and to promote Ethical Hacking.

 √ Updating Soon